min2ha/ukwa-site/content/target/47017/index.en.md

   "subject": "Magic"
 }

-# Wales Online: Traffickers 'used black magic' to scare Nigerian women into working as prostitutes in South Wales, court told

 The women were shaved and forced to eat snakes and told their family would be killed if she did not keep plans secret, prosecutors allege.